 The Southern Leg of the Silk Road initiative is expected to increase the level of Chinese activity in the Pacific.
 As we already have strong interests in the region, says Dr Young, there’s a case for forging Silk Road project partnerships with China that reflect the interests and values of New Zealand and other small states in the region.

 “The beauty of Victoria is it doesn’t tell us what to research.
 We are encouraged to do independent research and blue sky research and to build international connections,” he says.

-He loves teaching at Victoria, finding the back-and-forth conversation with his students helps to inform his research.
+He loves teaching at the University of Wellington, finding the back-and-forth conversation with his students helps to inform his research.
 He also enjoys taking a group of New Zealand students to China every two years.

 “The first thing that always surprises them about China is its size, which is inconceivable.
 The second thing is how different it is from here, culturally, politically and institutionally,” he says.

 In addition to his main university role, Dr Young is Acting Director at the New Zealand Contemporary China Research Centre, which is based at the University.
 The Centre organises conferences, symposiums and lectures and runs courses on China for policy analysts, helping to build capacity in both the private and public sectors as well as encouraging greater research on China in New Zealand.